Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Introduction

-Originating in the fields of economics, recently, strategic signaling has also attracted significant attention in the fields of communication and control due to its compelling applications in noncooperative multi-agent environments.
-Due to the versatility of Gaussian distribution in engineering applications, these studies have mainly focussed on Gaussian information models, different from the literature in the economics.
+{\cb Applications that can be modeled within Bayesian persuasion framework are not limited to the field of economics, since information sharing is a common theme also in multi-agent communication (and control) systems.
+Further, in non-cooperative multi-agent systems, (selfish) agents with diverse objectives are likely to have tendency to share information strategically.
+Correspondingly, strategic signaling has attracted significant attention also in the fields of {\em communication} and {\em control}, recently, with a specific focus on {\em state-dependent quadratic cost} measures (due to their wide applicability in communication and control systems).} However, these studies have mainly focused on Gaussian information models \cite{ref:Farokhi17, ref:Tamura14,ref:Akyol17,ref:Saritas17, ref:Sayin17b, ref:Sayin19a, ref:Sayin19c} (different from the literature in economics \cite{ref:Kamenica11,ref:Gentzkow16,ref:Kolotilin18,ref:Dworczak19} and computer science \cite{ref:Dughmi16,ref:Dughmi17}).